 We would always recommend the 3D Mediation format as it has proven benefits.

-If a dispute is particularly deep seated, then additional days/meetings can be inserted where necessary at a cost of £500.00 per half day session.
+If a dispute is particularly deep seated, then additional sessions can be booked where necessary at a discounted cost of £400.00 + VAT per half day session.

 The above fees do not include VAT.